-The promises were written to offer hope to the still struggling alcoholic.
-They were based on the experience of the first 100 sober members of AA.
-Though that text was written in the 1930’s, the promises are still relevant today.
+The Promises of Recovery offers hope to the still struggling alcoholic.
+They are the experience of the first 100 sober members of AA.
 They promise freedom, happiness, and a life without regret.
 They promise an interest in other people and a changed attitude.
 They promise our intuition increases when dealing with challenging situations.

 The promises come as a result of working the 12 steps.
 They don’t suddenly appear after detox.
 The basic premise is that when we turn our will and our life over to a higher power of our understanding that things begin to change.
 Not only do we get to experience freedom from daily withdrawals, but we get to experience joy and happiness.

 One step at a time, one day at a time, you can recover.
 At Design For Change, we offer refuge to those seeking to win against addiction because there is freedom in recovery.
 There is hope.
-Call us today to learn more about our long-term treatment programs and recovery services creating change, one step at a time.
-(877) 267-3646
+Call us today to learn more about our long-term treatment programs and recovery services, creating change, one step at a time.
+855-997-1372